-The brackets for ceramic braces are made from a material that's either clear or the same colour and texture as teeth, making them less obvious than their metal counterpart.
-Furthermore, the wire used to connect the brackets can also be tooth-coloured.
+The brackets for ceramic braces are made from a material that's either clear or the same colour as teeth, making them less obvious than conventional metal braces.
+The wire used to connect the brackets can also be tooth-coloured.

 Because these work in the same way as traditional braces, they are just as effective.
 This does also mean that they carry the same potential for discomfort.